alvarolm/data-on-remove/README.md

-# data-on-removal
+# data-on-remove

 A custom Datastar attribute plugin that runs an expression when the element is removed from the DOM.

 ## Get started

 The plugin expects you to define an [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap) that specifies the location of the `datastar` module.
 For example:

 ```html
 <script type="importmap">